 Unfortunately, there’s no quick fix for this.
 Every item reaches a point when it’s past its optimum level of performance and this is especially true for HVAC systems.
 Regular maintenance would prolong the lifespan, but can’t totally prevent breakdowns.
 The best thing to do in this case would be to consult your HVAC expert on what you can do and whether it’s time to replace your furnace.

 In this case, avoid tinkering with the parts, pick up the phone and call your trusted HVAC professional.
 There’s a reason why these personnel undergo training and are required by law to have licenses before they can operate.

 Flame And Gas Problems

 For furnaces using pilot lights, see if a flame has been lit.
 It should stay on and maintain at a solid blue.Does it go out after a while?
 There could be a draft that blows on the flame.
 Make sure to close every door and window in the room.
 If the problem is with the ignition, best to call professional help.
 If you suspect a gas leak, call immediately and explain the situation.

 Heaters are complex in design and with continuous innovation, there could be several differences in the machinery and parts between models.
-These are the most common but there could be several other possible reasons.
+These are the most common but there could be several other possible reasons why it stops heating.
 As long as you have a trusted professional a phone call away, there’s nothing to worry about.
 For reliable furnace maintenance and repair services, call Thornton Heating at (847) 905-1608.